1600 Bowers Rd.

 - More than 500 acres of Texas landscape to explore through guided field investigations

-- 3 nature trails: The Post Oak Preserve Trails - The Old Field Trail - The Big Ponds Trail
+- 3 nature trails: The Post Oak Preserve Trails - The Ponds and Prairie Trail - The Old Field Trails

 - 26,000 sq ft facility with interactive exhibits featuring world ecosystems, plant and animal facts, prairie, forest, creek and pond habitats, and a fossil study area